 In 1890, Bernhardt Callomon married Bertha Bickart, the daughter of a retired clothing merchant.
-They had three sons, Clarence, Irvin and Verner.
-The eldest two left for California and Cleveland, respectively, and Verner Callomon stayed in Pittsburgh.
+They had three sons, Clarence, Verner, and Irvin.
+Clarence nad Irvin left for California and Cleveland, respectively, and Verner Callomon stayed in Pittsburgh.

 Verner Callomon (1892-1977) graduated with honors from the University of Pennsylvania in 1915 with a degree in medicine.
 He served as a junior lieutenant in World War I and returned to Pittsburgh to practice internal medicine.
 He was a pulmonary disease specialist and researcher at Allegheny General Hospital and Montefiore Hospital for nearly 60 years and was the chief of medicine at both institutions at different times during his long career.
 His research contributed to changes in the treatment of pneumonia.
 He was known both for his professionalism and for his compassion.
 In order to visit weather-bound patients, he rowed down Liberty Avenue during the 1936 St. Patrick’s Day flood and secured an Army jeep during the November 1950 snowstorm.

 Verner Callomon married Florence Schoenthal in 1927.
-They had two children, Jane Lee and John.
+They had two children, Jane Lee and James.
 Jane Callomon (b.1929) was a creative director with the Lando Inc. advertising agency.
 She later married Leon Arkus, the fifth director of the Carnegie Museum of Art.
-John Callomon worked in sales in various fields, and spent most of his career working as a national manufacturer’s representative in the furniture industry.
+James Callomon worked in sales in various fields, and spent most of his career working as a national manufacturer’s representative in the furniture industry.